liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 As you develop JSF portlets, you'll often need to access instances of the `javax.portlet.PortletRequest` and `javax.portlet.PortletResponse` classes.
-You access these instances similarly to the way you'd access the `javax.servlet.http.HttpServletRequest` and `javax.servlet.http.HttpServletResponse` classes in a servlet evironment, except that you cast them to the portlet versions of the classes.
+You access these instances similarly to how you'd access the `javax.servlet.http.HttpServletRequest` and `javax.servlet.http.HttpServletResponse` classes in a servlet environment, except that you cast them to the portlet versions of the classes.

 In the example code snippet below, the request object from